DoraSz/decisionTreeVis/README.md

 ]}
 ```

-Make sure that the values of the "variable"-key corresponds to a column label in the header row of the CSV file.
+Make sure that the values of the "variable"-key correspond to a column labels in the header row of the CSV file.

 Define leaf nodes as